 Initially, providers of private capital for RAD conversions were wary of lending into the program because of a concern over senior property rights.
 Bank of America Merrill Lynch joined with the National Housing Conference in working with HUD on a loan provision that addressed the problem.
 The so-called RAD rider that resulted stipulated that restrictions that ensured the housing would remain low-income were senior to lender rights.
 However, lenders are allowed to take ownership of the property for non-performance, while the apartments remain affordable.

-The agreement with HUD allows the property to be transferred, or sold to make the loan whole and pay out the lender at cost, with HUD retaining the ability to approve the new owner.
+The agreement with HUD allows the property to be transferred or sold, paying the lender at no more than the amount owed, with HUD retaining the ability to approve the new owner.
 The impact of the rider was to make banks and other lenders more comfortable with the risks of non-performance, thereby opening up the RAD capital market.

 ELEMENTS OF FUTURE SUCCESS

 The RAD program is changing the way very low-income housing is funded and operated.
 A preliminary report from HUD issued in 2016 has shown that throughout the country public housing authorities are using the RAD program to leverage private sector resources to enhance the affordable housing rental stock in their communities.
 By working together, agencies and the private sector are modernizing and even adding to low-income housing supply.